kaerosen/tilemaps/README.md

 ## Example

 To create a single tile map, the `generate_map()` function can be used.
-In the following example, an `sf` object with a geometry list-column of class `sfc_MULTIPOLYGON` is loaded from the `spData` package.
-This data contains information on the contiguous United States.
-Washington, D.C. is filtered out of the data, and state abbreviations are added to the data to use when plotting the tile map.
-The coordinates are transformed from longitude and latitude to the mercator projection.
-Then the `generate_map()` function is used to create a tile map consisting of flat-topped hexagons.
-Details about the arguments of the `generate_map()` function can be found in the `tilemaps` vignette.
+In the following example, a tile map with flat-topped hexagons is generated for the contiguous United States using the `governors` dataset, which is part of the `tilemaps` package.

 ``` r
 library(tilemaps)